 This type of Ayurvedic massage tends to be very relaxing and is a very good rejuvenating experience.
 It is also good for treating certain diseases.
-By going for standard Abhyanga massage, it will be able to protect you from panic and stress, especially for people with Vata disorder.
+By going for standard Abhyanga massage, it will be able to protect you from panic and stress, especially for people with a Vata disorder.

 Another benefit that you can get is you will feel younger and your life span may increase.
-It is soporific, good for the skin, eyes and overall health.
+It is soporific, good for the skin, eyes, and overall health.

 Nabhi Abhyanga (Abdominal massage)

 Nabhi is a marma (energy) point behind the navel region, so abdominal massage is literally the massaging of this point.
 The small intestine, where the main digestive enzymes are produced lies just behind the navel point so Nabhi Abhyanga provides great stimulus in the regulation and production of these enzymes.

 The abdominal region in Ayurveda is given great importance due to it being here that the central digestive fire (Agni) lives.
 As such abdominal massage is very effective at stimulating the digestive system, creating strong and healthy Agni, and aiding in the removal of toxins (Ama).